gabrielcedran/spring-integration-getting-started-pluralsight/README.md

 *Another way of describing the difference between Subscribable and Pollable channels is by defining them as `Pushing` and `Pulling` respectively.*
 Another difference is that Subscribable Channels do not buffer messages while Pollable `may` buffer.

+#### Subscribable Channels

+Direct and Executor channels are unicasting message channels / dispatcher and PublishSubscriber channel is a broadcasting message channel.
+This distinction also corresponds to two Enterprise Integration Patterns - Point-to-Point channel and Publish-Subscribe channel.
+The main different might be obvious but the first two deliver the message to exactly one subscribed message handler, thus point-to-point channel.
+The other one broadcasts messages that are sent to it to all subscribed message handlers.

+_Notice that it is possible to subscribe multiple message handlers to a point-to-point channel however just one will receive the message.
+Which handler receives the message depends on how you configure the channel._

+##### Direct Channel

+It is the simplest point-to-point channel implementation that is based on the event-driven consumer pattern.
+The implementation of its send method is super straightforward: the only thing it does is to immediately call one of its subscribers in the same thread that the send method was called.

+##### Executor Channel

+Its implementation is very similar to the `Direct Channel's`.
+The only difference is that it does not call one of its subscribers (message handlers) directly in the same thread as the send method.
+It calls the subscriber by creating a task on the executor (the executor can be a thread pool, for instance).
+It allows for asynchronicity (not block the caller).

+##### Publish-Subscribe Channel

+TBD

 ##### Miscellaneous